CyrilGonze/Learning-OCR/README.md

 So I'll just write down here the skills I acquired through these projects.

+## IMPORTANT !
+GitHub seems to have issues when trying to display a Jupyter Notebook.
+Use https://nbviewer.jupyter.org/ to view them.

-PROJECTS 1 & 2 are mainly here to give an introduction to the job and to learn to communicate as a Data Analyst.
+### PROJECTS 1 & 2 are mainly here to give an introduction to the job and to learn to communicate as a Data Analyst.

 Skills acquired: